Marie-José Nadal-Gardère

-Marie-José Nadal-Gardère (1931-2020) is a Haitian painter and sculptor.
+Marie-José Nadal-Gardère (22 April 1931 – 23 December 2020) was a Haitian painter and sculptor.
 Born in Port-au-Prince, Nadal-Gardère studied in France and later Canada, where she learned ceramics and metal sculpting.
 Her works have been exhibited throughout Canada, the United States, the Caribbean, and western Europe.
-She is the owner of the Marassa Gallery in Pétion-Ville, a suburb of Port-au-Prince.
+She was the owner of the Marassa Gallery in Pétion-Ville, a suburb of Port-au-Prince.
+Nadal-Gardère died on 23 December 2020, at the age of 89.